Teen arrested in mall shooting; only 1 of 3 victims targeted

 "All of the sudden we heard people screaming," Athena Coffey of Churchill told KDKA-TV, "and the next thing you see is a bunch of people, teenagers, scared to death, just exodus en masse in a way you could not believe.
 I grabbed my children, husband, we started screaming 'go, go, go!'"

-The mall, which is owned and managed by CBL & Associates Properties Inc., of Chattanooga, Tennessee, has 1.1 million square feet of shopping space.
-It says on its website it features more than 125 stores and eateries, anchored by JCPenney, Macy's and Barnes & Noble.
+The mall, which is owned and managed by CBL & Associates Properties Inc., of Chattanooga, Tennessee, says on its website that it features more than 125 stores and eateries.